 The Sociology degree focuses on the scientific study of societies; how they are organised and how they change.
 The course enhances your practical understanding of health, politics and government and through sociological practice, applies scientific methods while using sociological theories and research to find solutions to societal problems.

 Institution code: D26

-Our diverse range of teaching styles bring the subject alive and help you achieve your best, including; lectures, student-led seminars, workshops, group work, e-learning, guided reading, problem solving and visiting speakers, as well as tutorial support to guide you in the learning process.
+Our diverse range of teaching styles bring the subject alive and help you achieve your best, includes:

-Contact hours normally consist of 10-16 hours, and you are expected to undertake approximately 28 hours of self-directed study per week.
+Contact hours are normally between 10-16 hours, and you are expected to undertake approximately 28 hours of self-directed study per week.

-In the first and second year the focus is on a range of different perspectives in sociology to provide a broad understanding of the discipline.
-For example, gender, ethnicity, the family, work, sexuality, health, age, social class, religion and the environment.
+In the first and second year the focus is on a range of different perspectives in sociology to provide a broad understanding of the discipline, for example:

 A degree in Sociology is also well respected in related fields such as:

 We also offer a range of postgraduate courses to further enhance your professional development.